-Feathers pulled out prematurely will hurt, especially if they’re primary feathers.
-This may even cause inflammation or a wound, which can interfere with the growth of the replacement feather.
+Feathers pulled out prematurely will hurt, especially primary feathers, and the result will be inflammation or a wound, which can interfere with the growth of the replacement feather.
 Never pull out a feather, even if it is broken or hanging awkwardly.
-Allow it to shed naturally.

 Avoid petting a parrot when its new pin feathers are growing in.
-These are new feathers that have yet to fully develop.
-As such, they contain blood and are sensitive.
-Even a gentle pat will cause discomfort.
-Once the waxy, keratin sheath has fallen away and released the barbs, you can pet your parrot again.
+These are new feathers that have yet to develop fully.
+So, they contain blood and are sensitive.
+Once the waxy keratin sheath has fallen away and released the barbs, you can start petting your parrot again.

-To ease any discomfort, itchiness and prevent the skin from drying out, you can mist the parrot every other day.
+You can mist the parrot every other day to ease discomfort and itchiness and prevent the skin from drying.
 You can offer frequent bathing opportunities.
-Frequent mists during molting will soften the waxy, keratin sheath that encompasses the new pin feathers.
+Also, frequent mists during molting will soften the waxy keratin sheath that encompasses the new pin feathers.

 Caring For A Parrot In Molt

-To ease the molting process, there are steps you can take to make the parrot more comfortable:
+To make molting easier, there are steps you can take to make the parrot more comfortable:

 - Supplement your parrot’s diet with a slice of cucumber each day.